ClientState/clientstate-js/README.md

 =================

-Run a clientstate-redis container from a clienstate-master instance, then you can use ttis library to talk to Redis from a static webpage.
+Run a clientstate-redis container from a clienstate-master instance, then you can use this library to talk to Redis from a static webpage.

 Installation
 ------------